Jones-Hatfield Banjo Pickup (.35mm jack)

 JACK HATFIELD HAS RE-DESIGNED AND RE-INTRODUCED THE POPULAR GERALD JONES ACOUSTIC PLUS BANJO PICKUP!

-The Gerald Jones pickup, known to produce the most natural pickup amplified sound possible, was out of production for several years.
-The pickup features a magnetic coil/inductor strip design and mounts on co-ordinator rods with thumbscrew.
-The 3.5mm” jack mounts easily in flange hole.
-No routing, drilling, screws or soldering required as with previous model.
-Installs in two minutes!
-Stelling banjo jack mounting bracket available upon request.
+The Gerald Jones banjo pickup, known to produce the most natural pickup amplified sound possible, was out of production for several years.
+The pickup features a magnetic coil/inductor strip design and mounts on coordinator rods with thumbscrew.
+The .35mm jack mounts easily in flange hole – no routing, drilling, screws or soldering required as with the previous model.

-The Jones-Hatfield pickup was designed for the BLUEGRASS style banjo with two co-ordinator rods.
-The Jones-Hatfield pickup is NOT guaranteed for use in any other style of banjo.
-Refunds or replacements will NOT be issued if pickup is modified for use on non-Bluegrass style banjos.
+The Jones-Hatfield pickup was designed for the BLUEGRASS style banjo with two coordinator rods.
+The Jones-Hatfield pickup is not guaranteed for use in any other style of banjo.
+Refunds or replacements will not be issued if pickup is modified for use on non-Bluegrass style banjos.

 IMPROVEMENTS OVER THE ORIGINAL GERALD JONES DESIGN: